hawkz/stephenhawkes/_posts/2023-06-06-hawkes_gently.md

 ---

 ## A Tapestry of Connections: Weaving Data and Detective Work
-In the intricate tapestry of data analysis, the Hawkes process emerges as our trusty magnifying glass, enabling us to spot hidden patterns and connections.
+In the intricate tapestry of data analysis, we use Python as our trusty magnifying glass, enabling us to spot hidden patterns and connections.
 Just as Dirk Gently unravels mysteries, we can untangle the complexities of our charity work by leveraging this powerful tool within Ochre.
-Let's embark on a journey where data becomes our partner in crime-solving!
+Let's embark on a journey where data becomes our partner in mystery-solving!

-Dan from Cast set me a challenge in figuring out how we could get more insight from the data collected in Ochre, a platform that records updates about the projects, initiatives, programmes and mission for CAST and Catalyst.
+[Dan](https://twitter.com/dansutch) from [CAST](https://www.wearecast.org.uk/) set me the challenge of figuring out how we could get more insight from the data collected in Ochre, a platform that records updates about the projects, initiatives, programmes and mission for CAST and Catalyst.
 Having noodled on it a bit, I'm delighted to have stumbled onto the work named after Dr. Alan G. Hawkes (no relation, or I guess some relation somehow?)
 You can see it here: [The Hawkes process](https://en.wikipedia.org/wiki/Hawkes_process) I'm going to try and break it down, with a mix of how this is useful and mathsy/pythony examples, hopefully I'll be as hard to follow as Dirk Gently himself...

 ![Dirk Gently's desk](/img/hawkes_gently1.png)